 - Understandable: Whenever a user interacts with the online store, they should be able to understand the content and operate the user interface.
 Accessibility is all about making it clear and easy to use.

 - Robust: Last is robustness – to meet the accessibility guidelines, you should also make your e-commerce store robust.
 This is purely technical and requires using valid code markup when implementing the website.
 As a result, your online store will be more effectively interpreted by assistive systems and technologies.

-Essentially, web accessibility demands that content should be presented in a manner that makes the most sense to tackle the common accessibility issues.
-Website owners also need to consider writing alt text for images, providing transcripts for both audio and video content, low contrast text and graphics, and more.
+Essentially, web accessibility demands that content should be presented in a manner that makes the most sense to tackle common accessibility issues.
+Website owners also need to consider writing alt text for images, providing transcripts for both audio and video content, low-contrast text and graphics, and more.

 Why Is Web Accessibility Important In Online Stores?

 Statistics show that more than 1 billion people all over the world and almost 57 million Americans have certain forms of disabilities, and over half of them are experiencing severe disabilities.
 While they are not the same, all disabilities demand certain modifications so that everyone can use the Internet freely and shop from e-commerce stores.